hrcraddock/plants/opiumpoppy/README.md

 ## Policing, Farmers, Eradication

 The spread of poppy crops in Colombia was a social and economic phenomenon, especially for small farmers who saw it as a unique opportunity to cultivate and trade a plant that had been recently introduced into the country.
 This rapid acceleration of trafficking and consumption of heroin also resulted in the emergence of policies to persecute growers and exterminate the plant.
-This resulted in a constant fear spread throughout the homes of peasants and indigenous peoples, who they did most of the opium planting in remote places and on small farms. [^ref20] In the same decade, the Colombian government signed with the United States the Plan Colombia, a political and economic initiative whose mission was to eradicate illicit crops such as cocaine, marijuana, and opium poppy from the country.
+This resulted in a constant fear spread throughout the homes of peasants and indigenous peoples, who they did most of the opium planting in remote places and on small farms. [^ref23] In the same decade, the Colombian government signed with the United States the Plan Colombia, a political and economic initiative whose mission was to eradicate illicit crops such as cocaine, marijuana, and opium poppy from the country.
 The exponential increase in poppy cultivation put the country at the top of the world's poppy producers and Colombian heroin became sought after in the foreign market due to its high purity level.
 In this scenario, the government began a campaign of strong police persecution of both the plant and the people who cultivated it.
 The eradication was done through the work of many people who dug it up manually and, on the other hand, an intense and ineffective aerial eradication with glyphosate, a potent herbicide.
 In this state of emergency, the police and the military went after the plant and arrested whomever they oversaw taking care of it.
 Uncertainty and paranoia seemed to be in the air all the time.
 The government created a battleground that translated into a metaphor for a vigilante state.
 <param ve-entity eid="Q1702988" title="Plan Colombia">

 This phenomenon of eradication and the intervention of other governments did not only occur in Colombia, for instance, Afghanistan.
-Over 80 percent of global opium production occurs in Afghanistan,[^ref22] where illicit poppy production has benefited from both the Taliban’s and U.S. government's war on drugs.
-One of the reasons that poppy production flourished in Afghanistan is because it is a rural country where long-standing wars and political conflicts have benefited poppy agriculture.
-As in Colombia, persecution and eradication became government policy, leading to April 2022, when the Taliban supreme leader Haibatullah Akhundzada decreed that poppy cultivation be prohibited; this led to increased insecurity, displacement, and uncertainties for farmers.
-At the same time, it appears that opium production has increased under Taliban rule.[^ref23]
+Over 80 percent of global opium production occurs in Afghanistan,[^ref24] where illicit poppy production has benefited from both the Taliban’s and U.S. government's war on drugs.
+One of the reasons that poppy production flourished in Afghanistan is because it is a rural country where long-standing wars and political conflicts have benefited poppy agriculture.[^ref25] As in Colombia, persecution and eradication became government policy, leading to April 2022, when the Taliban supreme leader Haibatullah Akhundzada decreed that poppy cultivation be prohibited; this led to increased insecurity, displacement, and uncertainties for farmers.
+At the same time, it appears that opium production has increased under Taliban rule.[^ref26]

 Juan Fernando Herrán himself, in his series "papaver somniferum", presents a work entitled "judicial triptych" (tríptico judicial) that evidences this police practice around the plant.
 In this "installation" he appropriates a photograph that circulated during those years in one of the most important newspapers in Bogota.
 The image in the center shows two peasants who have been caught.
 In this case, as it happens with a certain visuality as a police device, the offenders are presented with what they have been arrested for.
 A table with a delicate tablecloth displays, almost stretching from side to side, a large bouquet of opium poppies.
 On one side of the table, almost imperceptibly, we can see two blades and two containers can be seen, proof that the two men are guilty even before their trial.